TheRobertLing/TheRobertLing/README.md

 - 👋 Hi, I’m @TheRobertLing, thought Robert Ling is just an alias that a friend gave me.
+I don't imagine it's that hard to figure out what my actual name is.
 - 👀 I’m interested in building language learning software and contributing to open source projects
 - 🌱 I’m currently learning Vue.js and Express.js.
 Though I'm thinking of switching to Java for a backend.
 Java is a pretty neat language.
 - 📫 How to reach me: lingrobert929@gmail.com